grimme-lab/mctc-lib/doc/format-gen.md

     0.00000000000000    0.00000000000000    5.01336000000000
 ```

-## Extensions

-No extension implemented to the original format.

-## Missing Features
+## Limitations

 The implementation of this format is (to our knowledge) feature-complete.

-@Note Feel free to contribute support for missing features
-      or bring missing features to our attention by opening an issue.
+@Note Feel free to bring missing features to our attention by opening an issue.